zeeshangtk/ArrestDB/README.md

 }
 ```

-The following codes and message are avaiable:
+The following codes and message are available:

 * `200` OK
 * `201` Created